CroFrank/slot-machine/README.md

 ### About app

-Simple slot machine where you need to get 3 of a same kind in order to win.
+Simple slot machine game where you need to get 3 of a same kind in order to win.

 ### I used: